 Weight Loss Drug Prescriptions Cost

 There is massive public interest in a new class of weight loss drugs (Wegovy, Mounjaro and Saxenda) which have been shown in clinical trials to help patients to achieve from 12% to 22% loss of body weight when used for one year.
-These drugs are expensive to manufacture and one year’s supply in the UK costs the NHS approximately £1,000 per patient.
+These drugs are expensive to manufacture and one year’s supply in the UK costs the NHS approximately £1,000 per patient although some higher dose prescriptions may cost up to £2,500.
 Prescriptions via private clinics can easily cost the patient double this amount.

 This website aims to track the cost to the NHS resulting from the uptake and use of weight loss drugs in Scotland and England.
-This data and will be subject to regular updates to enable the uptake of these drugs in Scotland and England.
+The data that is freely available relates to prescriptions made by GPs and community services.
+Prescriptions managed by hospital consultants is not included.
+This data and will be subject to regular updates to monitor the uptake of these drugs in Scotland and England.

 On this webpage